 Place the section(s) in water or fresh potting mix

 Pot the main mother African Mask Plant back into its original pot (or downsize if you have taken a substantial amount off the plant).
 You will then need to decide whether you want to pot the sections in water or potting mix.
 This depends on the size of the new plant and the maturity of the root system.

 If the offshoot has quite mature roots then it will be totally fine growing in potting mix already.
 You’ll want to use fresh high-quality potting mix to ensure your new plants get all the nutrients they need.
+Our top choice for soil would be this potting mix from Miracle Gro.
 However, if you feel the roots need to grow a little more then we recommend placing them into water as a middle step.

 Refresh the water regularly